-All our Habits Academy Programmes whilst they are designed to support you creating change in your life and obviously support us as a for purpose business AND we give a percentage of your payment to some incredible charities.
+All our programmes are designed to support you in creating change in your life and obviously support us as a for-purpose business, AND we give a percentage of your payment to some incredible charities.

-When you invest in yourself, in a for purpose company you are also supporting making the world a better place.
+When you invest in yourself and in a for-purpose company, you are also supporting making the world a better place.

-Tusk supports more than 60 field projects in 19 African countries that not only work to protect wildlife, but also help to alleviate poverty through sustainable development and education amongst rural communities who live alongside the wildlife.
-As the ever-expanding human population and its demand for more land brings increasing conflict with wildlife, Tusk’s aim is to forge an inextricable link between the preservation of Africa’s natural heritage and the future of its land, culture and people.
+Tusk supports more than 60 field projects in 19 African countries that work to protect wildlife and also help to alleviate poverty through sustainable development and education amongst rural communities who live alongside the wildlife.
+As the ever-expanding human population – and its demand for more land – brings increasing conflict with wildlife, Tusk’s aim is to forge an inextricable link between the preservation of Africa’s natural heritage and the future of its land, culture and people.

-Conservation of wildlife remains a key objective with substantial funding being applied towards the protection of threatened species such as elephant, rhino, cheetah, chimpanzee, mountain and lowland gorilla, African wild dog, giant sable and even marine species such as turtles.
+Conservation of wildlife remains a key objective with substantial funding being applied towards the protection of threatened species such as elephants, rhinos, cheetahs, chimpanzees, mountain and lowland gorillas, African wild dogs, giant sable and even marine species such as turtles.